eclipse-color-theme/eclipse-color-theme/README.md

 Color themes for Eclipse.

-Eclipse Color Theme makes it possible to switch color themes conveniently and without side effects.
-Support for importing themes is planned.
+Eclipse Color Theme makes it possible to import and switch color themes conveniently and without side effects.

 You can install the plugin from the
 [update site](http://eclipse-color-theme.github.com/update).
 After